camunda/camunda-docs/optimize_versioned_docs/version-3.9.0/components/userguide/process-analysis/report-analysis/measures.md

 ## User task duration time

 :::note
-The following information regarding idle versus work is currently applicable only to Camunda Platform 7.
+The following information regarding idle versus work is currently applicable only to Camunda 7.
 :::

 In user task duration reports, you have the opportunity to select which part of the user task's lifecycle you want to see in the report: